plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 `'circle'`, or filled paths with `showlegend: true`) now draw the marker's outline using the shape's `line.dash` value.
 In v3 the marker outline was always solid regardless of the shape's dash style, so the swatch didn't match the shape on the plot.
-(Line-only shapes — `type: 'line'` — already drew their swatch dashed in v3; only the filled-marker path was hardcoded to solid.)
+(Line-only shapes with `type: 'line'` already drew their swatch dashed in v3; only the filled-marker path was hardcoded to solid.)

 ```js
 Plotly.newPlot(gd, [], {